drshahizan/research-design/materials/rq.md

 7. **Flexibility**: Be flexible and open to refining your question as you progress in your research.
 As you learn more about your topic, you may find that your focus shifts slightly.

-## Example

-An example of a research question in computer science could be:

-> "How can machine learning algorithms be optimized to better predict stock market trends?"

-This question is clear, focused on a specific topic (machine learning and stock market prediction), complex (requires understanding and application of machine learning algorithms), and arguable (different algorithms and optimization techniques can lead to different results).

 ## Characteristics of a good Research Question

 <p align="center">